Benno-K/PublicScripts/myip.md

 - `myip -6` or `myip6` for IPv6

 ## Behind a FRITZ!Box
-If your computer is behind a FRITZ!Box you may also want to find your computers external IP-address.
+If your computer is behind a FRITZ!Box you may also want the external IP-address of it.
 See [`fritzip`](fritzip.md) for this purpose.

 ## Creating the links
 For your convenience there is an (otherwise) undocumented feature